 Best for: People looking for a no-fuss, no install portable filtration system with an exceptional performance, that can filter lead and hundreds of other contaminants.

-Clearly Filteredis the best water pitcher on the market for removing lead and a range of other impurities from a tap water supply.
+Clearly Filteredis the best water pitcher on the market for reducing lead and a range of other impurities from a tap water supply.

-- Despite its impressive contaminant removal capabilities, this water filter pitcher retains essential minerals in drinking water.
+- Despite its impressive contaminant reduction capabilities, this water filter pitcher retains essential minerals in drinking water.

 - The filter comes with a lifetime warranty, and the manufacturer’s customer service is excellent.